justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 ### Import the data

 Import the Dewey file `dewey.csv` and create a new column that correctly formats the dewey code to 3 characters.
-Name this new column `dewey`
+Name this new column `dewey_code`

 **Why and how?**